passageidentity/passage-python/README.md

 ```
 ## Retrieve App Info

-To retrieve information about an app , you should use the `get_app` method.
+To retrieve information about an app , you should use the `getApp` method.

 ```python
 from passageidentity import Passage